jrehor/kcc/README.md

 * no thinking in explicit loops
 * k interpreter is your friend

-Take your time, Make sure you got it before advancing to the next chapter, where things will get a lot less innocent, and fast.
+Take your time, make sure you got it before advancing to the next chapter, where things will get a lot less innocent, and fast.

 -------------------

 Well done!
-Here is the bonus you were waiting for: **The meaning of monadic +**:
+Here is the bonus you were waiting for: **the meaning of monadic +**:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat